Series 5 — Episode 18

 A crowd of foreign diplomats arrive for a peace conference but the French attaché, Pavret (Michael Faure) comments to his english counterpart, Stapley (William Lucas), that the English delegate is not among them.
 Stapley replies that a united Europe is Sir Andrew’s idea and he must be granted the vanity of a star entrance.
 Sir Andrew Boyd (Clifford Evans) appears, flanked by lackeys and his aide, Lord Melford (Allan Cuthbertson) but balks at going through the door and runs in horror.

-Steed and Emma arrive and Melford tells them Sir Andrew's
+John Steed (Patrick Macnee) and Emma Peel (Diana Rigg) arrive and Melford tells them Sir Andrew’s

 being attended to by his doctor, and that Stapley’s story about a